Responsive Design (22 min)

 This tutorial covers responsive design, including:

-• Ways to set up your device versions with auto and manual layout.
+- Ways to set up your device versions with auto and manual layouts.

 02 Responsive Design

-Creating a responsive layout ensures your content displays correctly across a range of different devices.
+Creating a responsive layout ensures your content displays correctly across various devices.
 There are two options when creating a responsive layout:

 03 Fully Automatic Layout

-Responsive AI ensures that your content will be called according to the user’s device.
-When using this feature, it is best practice to divide your strips into columns.
+Responsive AI ensures your content will be displayed according to the user’s device.
+When using this feature, dividing your strips into columns is best practice.
 This ensures that your content can easily be organized when automatic adjustments are made.

 1. Expand the device dropdown.